 Still, it can be beneficial to send a follow-up note to reacknowledge your interest in the role, provided you do so in a professional and respectful manner.

-How to Write a Polished & Professional Follow
+How to Write a Professional Follow Up to an Interview or Resume Submittal

 Below are examples of follow-up email scripts to send after interviewing or submitting your resume to a role: